Frequently Asked Questions

 Start with an affordable, easy to sell item, peak in the middle with big stuff and then finish strong.

 How Do You Handle Pushy or Demanding Donors?

 Very carefully.
 Ultimately, this is YOUR auction and we need to avoid allowing donors make demands that might put you in a situation of going against long established best practices.
 Auctions and politics seem to go hand in hand many times, and can be tough to avoid.
 I find that if we educate the donors to understand why we make these recommendations, we can often diffuse a situation.

-Far and away the most common situation is a donor who insists their items be included in the Live auction.
-Keep this in mind, when I recommend an item NOT be in the live auction, the most common reason is I'm concerned the donor may be embarrassed when it doesn't sell at the level they believe.
+Far and away the most common situation is a donor who insists their items be included in the Live Auction.
+Keep this in mind, when I recommend an item NOT be in the Live Auction, I'm almost always concerned the donor could be embarrassed when it doesn't sell at the level they believe.
 Donors often think if we just make it very clear to potential buyers "what this item is worth", they will immediately increase the bid.
 It does not, nor has it ever, worked like that.